thearyanag/bubble-cli/README.md

-# My First Candy Machine
+# My First Compressed NFT collection

 The goal of this tutorial is to take you from zero to one: you will learn to install Bubble and use its basic commands to configure and deploy a compressed NFT collection to Solana's devnet.
 It will provide you with a foothold on the basics and enough knowledge that you can then use the rest of the developer resources to learn the more advanced details for using Bubble.